jarondlk/jaronchai-blog/_posts/2023-01-25-notion-essential.markdown

 Commenting and team collaboration are also covered in the exam.
 This section will test your understanding of how to use comments to communicate with others in Notion, and how to collaborate with team members on shared pages and databases.
 To prepare for this section, it's important to practice using comments and working with others in Notion.

-To pass the Notion Certification Exam, you'll need to demonstrate a solid understanding of these four areas.
+To pass the Notion Certification Exam, you'll need to demonstrate a solid understanding of Notion and it's workflow.
 The exam will consist of multiple-choice questions and you'll have to get a score of 70% or higher to pass.

 Before taking the exam, it's important to make sure that you are familiar with the Notion interface and have a good understanding of its basic features.
 You can also check Notion's official website for more information about the exam and take some sample questions.